People

 • Country:

 Biography: Dr.-Ing.
-Katleen De Flander is an urbanist and scientific project curator whose research focuses on tackling the urban poly-crises and advancing socio-ecological transformations within contemporary complexities.
-More specifically, her work intends to contest and re-shape urban resource flows and the unjust distribution of services, access, and opportunities.
-Alongside her position as SMUS Scientific Coordinator, she works as a post-doc researcher at K LAB, TU-Berlin, on two research projects that look at the intersection of critical mapping, socio-environmental transformation, and Municipalist Movements.
+Katleen De Flander is an urbanist and scientific project coordinator.
+Recent work focuses on wicked urban problems (WUP) in international and transdisciplinary settings.
+Before her position as SMUS Scientific Coordinator, she worked as a Post-Doc researcher at K LAB, TU-Berlin, on two research projects that look at the intersection of critical mapping, socio-environmental transformation, and municipalist movements.

 Selected Publications: